Skip to main content

 can-i-deploy gives you immediate feedback if you are safe to release a version of an application to a specified environment (such as production).

 We recommend using the pact-broker can-i-deploy command from CLI Tools for this step.
-Our examples use the Docker version of this to simplify administration.
+Our examples use the Docker version to simplify administration.

-The output from the command will provide a link to the verification result in PactFlow.
+The command output will provide a link to the verification results in PactFlow.
 Interpreting these results is contract specific.

-Here is our pipeline to date on the first run of a consumer:
+Here is our pipeline to date for the first run of a consumer:

 Consumer Pipeline First Run